Monday, August 27, 2012

 Spanish Style Architecture

-I'm trying to catch up with everything, comments, bills, laundry, home organization, kids going back to school, and so on, before I begin working on some projects I need to tackle.
+I'm trying to catch up with everything, comments, bills, laundry, home organization, kids going back to school, and so many other things before I begin working on some projects I need to tackle.

 That's why today I'm sharing with you some pics I took while vacationing at Bogota - Colombia.
 I just finished taking them off from my computer, but I couldn't leave them sitting there!

-I gave you a small glimpe of the Spanish Style in my previous post about windows.
+I gave you a small glimpse of the Spanish Style in my previous post about windows.
 But there are many historic neighborhoods in Bogota where I could admire this style.
-Houses that have been turned around into businesses, government sites or simply tourist destinations, they are all tied by the same: the spanish style.
+Houses that have been turned around into businesses, government sites or simply tourist destinations, they are all tied by the same: the Spanish style.

 Like in this two story house, now used by the government.